The Battle of Evermore: Sandy Denny

 Plant felt he needed another voice to tell the story, and for the recording of the song, singer Sandy Denny was invited to duet with Plant.
-Denny was a former member of British folk rock group Fairport Convention, with whom Led Zeppelin had shared a bill in 1970 at the Bath Festival of Blues and Progressive Music.
+Denny was a former member of the British folk rock group Fairport Convention, with whom Led Zeppelin had shared a bill in 1970 at the Bath Festival of Blues and Progressive Music.
 Plant played the role of the narrator and Denny represented the town crier.
 Page elaborated that "[The song] sounded like an old English instrumental first off.
 Then it became a vocal and Robert did his bit.
 Finally we figured we'd bring Sandy by and do a question-and-answer-type thing."

 To thank her for her involvement, Denny was given the symbol on the album sleeve of three pyramids (the four members of Led Zeppelin each chose their own symbols for the album).
 This is the only song Led Zeppelin ever recorded with a guest vocalist.
 In an interview he gave in 1995 to Uncut magazine, Plant stated that "[F]or me to sing with Sandy Denny was great.
 We were always good friends with that period of Fairport Convention.
 Richard Thompson is a superlative guitarist.
 Sandy and I were friends, and it was the most obvious thing to ask her to sing on 'The Battle of Evermore'.
 If it suffered from naivete and tweeness—I was only 23—it makes up for it in the cohesion of the voices and the playing."

+Personnel

+According to Jean-Michel Guesdon and Philippe Margotin: